 - Coca-Cola:

 - Promotion and advertising: Coca-Cola is a prime example of downstream marketing excellence.
 The company invests heavily in downstream activities such as advertising and promotion to maintain brand visibility and drive sales.
-The iconic Coca-Cola holiday commercials and promotional campaigns are classic examples of downstream marketing efforts aimed at creating consumer demand.
+The iconic Coca-Cola holiday commercials and promotional campaigns are classic examples of downstream marketing efforts to create consumer demand.

 - Amazon:

 - Sales Optimization and Distribution: Amazon’s downstream marketing prowess lies in its focus on sales optimization and distribution.
 The company employs sophisticated algorithms to recommend products based on customer behavior, optimizing the sales process.
-Amazon Prime, with its fast and reliable delivery, exemplifies downstream strategies aimed at enhancing the customer experience and driving sales.
+With its fast and reliable delivery, Amazon Prime exemplifies downstream strategies aimed at enhancing the customer experience and driving sales.

 - McDonald’s: